alphadl/Neural-Machine-Translation/README.md

 This is a [Pytorch](https://github.com/pytorch/pytorch) version of NMT_usyd, an open-source (MIT) neural machine translation system.
 It is designed to be research friendly to try out new ideas in translation.

-**1.Because this version is developed at local PC, so all the code are CPU based.**

-**2.There are 10k training data and 0.1k validation&test data in the file: ./data/**
+**There are 10k training data and 0.1k validation&test data in the file: ./data/**

 ##News: